 While it can be tempting to try for a school that’s on the top of everyone’s list, first make sure the school meets your practical needs.

-For instance, if you have to be at work at 8:30 and school starting time is 9:00 — with no early-morning care — that may be a deal breaker.
+For instance, if you have to be at work at 8:30 AM and school starting time is 9:00 AM – and then you discover that there is no before-school care — that may be a deal breaker.

 What’s the student-teacher ratio?